jtpurp/Wellness-Application/README.md

 # Wellness-Application
-Java application helping improve users' mental health by being able to journal and save entries to a journal repository as well as keep track of manifestation goals and positive self-affirmations
+A Java application intended to help improve users' mental health through journaling as well as keeping track of goals to manifest and positive self-affirmations.
+Each journal is uploaded to a user’s journal directory for them to save and view past journal entries.
+I am a strong believer in caring for mental health and I developed this application as a personal project following OOP principles.

+Technologies - Java